Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Plastic scintillating fiber detector

 \section{Plastic scintillating fiber detector}

+To demonstrate the proposed multiplexing strategy, we employ a SciFi detector module developed in our laboratory~\cite{Li:2025}, as illustrated in Fig.~\ref{fig:det}.
+The module is representative of typical bar- or fiber-based detectors that feature one-dimensional SiPM readout and relatively low light output, making it well suited for evaluating the performance and feasibility of the multiplexing scheme introduced in this work.

-The SciFi module developed in our laboratory~\cite{Li:2025} is illustrated in Fig.~\ref{fig:det}.
-Its design aims to provide submillimeter spatial resolution while maintaining a compact geometry suitable for muon tomography applications.
-The module has a sensitive area of $\rm{5.5\times100~cm^{2}}$.
-It consists of two staggered layers of round double-clad plastic scintillating fibers (Kuraray SCSF-78M), each with a diameter of 1~mm.
-One end of the fiber bundle is directly coupled to a one-dimensional SiPM array composed of 22 Hamamatsu S13360-2050VE devices with $2\times2$~mm channel size and a 0.5~mm channel gap.
-The opposite end of the fibers is covered with an enhanced specular reflector (ESR) film to improve light collection efficiency, thereby enhancing the overall signal yield of the module.
+The detector provides submillimeter spatial resolution within a compact geometry suitable for muon tomography applications.
+It has a sensitive area of $\rm 5.5\times100~cm^{2}$ and consists of two staggered layers of double-clad round plastic scintillating fibers (Kuraray SCSF-78M), each 1~mm in diameter.
+One end of the fiber bundle is directly coupled to a one-dimensional SiPM array composed of 22 Hamamatsu S13360-2050VE devices with $2\times2$~mm channel size and 0.5~mm gap between adjacent SiPMs.
+The opposite end of the fibers is covered with an enhanced specular reflector (ESR) film to improve light collection and increase the overall signal yield of the module.

 When a cosmic-ray muon traverses the SciFi module, scintillation light with wavelengths between 400 and 700~nm is generated and guided through the fibers onto the SiPM surface.
 Typically, one signal cluster corresponds to one or two adjacent SiPM channels fired within a single event.
 In some cases, optical crosstalk between neighboring fibers can result in three adjacent channels being fired simultaneously.
-The most probable value of the cluster signal is about 36 p.e. as measured in the muon test.
+The most probable value of the cluster signal is about 36 photoelectrons (p.e.) as measured in the muon test.
+To suppress background events, muon hits are selected by requiring the cluster signal to exceed 8~p.e..
 The hit position is then reconstructed using a charge-weighted center-of-gravity method based on the fired channels:

 where $x_{i}$ is the center position of the $i$th SiPM in the cluster, and $N_{i}$ is its corresponding signal size.
+This center-of-gravity approach is commonly employed in bar scintillator and SciFi detectors for position reconstruction.